 Conclusions on stock photography and agencies

 My experience of submission so far has been broadly positive – good resources database on areas like intellectual and privacy rights, technical tutorials and quick and helpful response to some queries I had.
 I have learned a lot technically. and the experience has taught me a lot so far.
-Most of my 220 images were accepted when submitted first time (having consulted all their documentation first).
+Most of my 253 images were accepted when submitted first time (having consulted all their documentation first).
 The main reasons for rejection have been because of issues like titling, editorial vs commercial categorisation or keywording.
 Only 3 have so far been terminally rejected on jpg quality issues, but even these I think I plan to re-submit as more artistic creations using NikFX.

 Sales have been less successful.
 Shutterstock is generally considered by You Tube contributors to give highest income because of volume of sales rather than percentage of price.
 But in order to make substantial income you need to have around 2-3,000 images and constantly have a drip of new images going on.
 I have so far sold two images for the huge total of USc50!
 The first download was someone local in Isleham, Suffolk and the second someone in Korea.The above five images had been downloaded by the time of submitting my assignment – an interesting split between the colourful, playful documentary images and much more abstract empty landscapes.

 Sales have been less successful.
 Shutterstock is generally considered by You Tube contributors to give highest income because of volume of sales rather than percentage of price.
 But in order to make substantial income you need to have around 2-3,000 images and constantly have a drip of new images going on.
 I have so far sold two images for the huge total of USc50!
 The first download was someone local in Isleham, Suffolk and the second someone in Korea.